 Some of these meal kit companies have experimented with other offerings and partnerships.
 For example, Blue Apron launched a wine club in 2015.
 HelloFresh also offered a wine club starting in 2017, but has since discontinued it.
 Several of these meal kit companies, including Blue Apron and Sunbasket, have also launched their own “heat-and-eat” meals that require little to no prep.
 Interestingly, grocery delivery services like Instacart and GoPuff have also branched out to ready-to-eat meals as an alternative to third-party food delivery companies like DoorDash and Uber Eats.

-More recently, Blue Apron partnered with Panasonic to sell the electronic company’s new four-in-one countertop oven, along with specific recipes using the appliance.
+In early 2022, Blue Apron partnered with Panasonic to sell the electronic company’s new four-in-one countertop oven, along with specific recipes using the appliance.
 Other strategies that Blue Apron has launched include partnering with the meditation app Calm to offer a free 3-month subscription with the purchase of a third Blue Apron box, as well as partnerships with Disney to offer menu items tied to new movie releases.
-As these promotions and partnerships suggest, meal kit companies are continuing to search for the right mix of ingredients that will draw–and ultimately keep–customers.
+In 2022, Blue Apron began selling its meal kits and ready-to-go meals through Walmart.com and Amazon (though these sales are not reflected in Bloomberg Second Measure’s data).
+As these promotions and partnerships suggest, meal kit companies are continuing to search for the right mix of ingredients that will draw—and ultimately keep—customers.